Sengab-platform/API-docs/source/includes/_contributions.md

-projectId | YES | The ID of the project contribution | YES | Object of contribution (see below) contribution.createdAt | YES | Date of contribution contribution.data | YES | Content of data will be different based on the project template contribution.data.text1 | - | -
+projectId | YES | The ID of the project contribution | YES | Object of contribution (see below) contribution.createdAt | YES | Date of contribution contribution.data | YES | Content of data will be different based on the project template (for more check Templates section)
-contribution.data.image1 | - | -